Apple debuts iPadOS 14 with widgets, Photos, and Sidebar tweaks

 One of the biggest iPadOS tweaks is to Apple Pencil.
 On iPadOS 14, handwriting will be “as powerful as typed text,” with a feature called Scribble that will let users use handwriting as an input option for searches and fields on websites.
 Selection tools will also work on handwriting, as distinguished from drawings.

-AirPods will gain the ability to switch instantly from iOS device to iPadOS device as users move between them — something that was promised when the original AirPods were released, but never surfaced as an actual feature.
+As one of the most popular iPad and iPhone accessories, AirPods will gain the ability to switch instantly from iOS device to iPadOS device as users move between them — something that was promised when the original AirPods were released, but never surfaced as an actual feature.
 Apple is also adding support for spatial audio when using AirPods Pro with an iPad or iPhone supporting Dolby 5.1, 7.1, or Atmos.

+The developer beta of iPadOS 14 is available now through Apple’s web site.
+A public beta will follow in July.